Current as of August 2022 | Download print version (PDF)

 The CSO Proclamation does not explicitly restrict the ability of founders, members, or donors to retain ownership over assets contributed to an organization.

 There is an exception to this rule for charitable committees in certain circumstances, however.
 In general, if a charitable committee has insufficient funds to attain the object for which it was formed, or the object becomes impossible to achieve, the money or property will be returned to the persons who donated the money or property (unless the charitable committee’s founding documents designate a different recipient) (CSO Proclamation Article 53).
-However, money or property collected by the charitable committee amounting to more than what is necessary for the attainment of the proposed purpose will not be returned to the donors, but rather donated to another charitable purpose (in accordance with the founding documents) or disposed of by the CSO Agency for a similar charitable purpose (in the absence of such a provision in the founding documents) (CSO Proclamation Article 54).
+However, money or property collected by the charitable committee amounting to more than what is necessary for the attainment of the proposed purpose will not be returned to the donors, but rather donated to another charitable purpose (in accordance with the founding documents) or disposed of by the CSO Authority for a similar charitable purpose (in the absence of such a provision in the founding documents) (CSO Proclamation Article 54).

 A CSO may be voluntarily dissolved by its competent organ in accordance with its governing rules (CSO Proclamation Article 83/1).